stkent/stkent.github.io/_posts/2015-07-03-building-smooth-paths-using-bezier-curves.md

 	<img src="/assets/images/building-smooth-paths-using-bezier-curves-3-point-bezier-corner.png" width="34%" />
 </div>

-Most of the rest of this post is dedicated to figuring out how to choose the 'right' control points for arbitrary given end points (aka _knots_ in B&eacute;zier curve lingo).
-It's not too hairy - there's a lot of algebra, sure, but because cubic B&eacute;zier curves can be represented as polynomials[^2], the numbers work out nicely :).
+Most of the rest of this post is dedicated to figuring out how to choose the ‘right’ control points for arbitrary given end points (aka _knots_ in B&eacute;zier curve lingo).
+It’s not too hairy - there’s a lot of algebra, sure, but because cubic B&eacute;zier curves can be represented as polynomials[^2], the numbers work out nicely :).
 The language is fairly formal so that I can refer back to the derivations with confidence in the future.
-If you're really not keen on math, you can skip ahead to the [results section](#results) now.
+If you’re really not keen on math, you can skip ahead to the [results section](#results) now.

 # Notation